-- Applicants and authorized representatives (with a filed SSA-1696) have the authority to obtain relevant application information.
+- A child applicant's parent/caregiver and authorized representatives (with a filed SSA-1696) have the authority to obtain relevant application information.

 Requesting the Disability File

-- SSA keeps all new disability files in electronic format; paper files are no longer generated.
+SSA keeps all new disability folders in an electronic format; paper folders are no longer generated.

-- The local SSA field office will provide one CD-ROM copy of the applicant’s file for free if the request is for “program purposes” (e.g., in connection with a claim for benefits).
+The local SSA field office will provide one CD-ROM copy of the child’s case folder for free if the request is for “program purposes” (e.g. in connection with a claim for benefits).

 - Request the file by faxing a signed SSA-3288: Consent to Release Information to the attention of your local SSA field office.
-See a sample completed SSA-3288.
+This form is co-signed by the parent/caregiver.
+Click here for a sample completed form (PDF).